 Shopify is one of the biggest and best ecommerce builders on the market, allowing you to create and manage an online store and loads of different sales channels.
 But what do the Shopify pricing plans look like?

 Obviously, this level of quality doesn’t come cheap.
 But, reassuringly, Shopify has some good-value plans perfectly suited to a smaller ecommerce store.
 Shopify can be as cheap as $26 per month (paid annually in advance).
 However, this rises steeply to as much as $299 per month for huge scale online stores.
-You can have a taste of Shopify for free, however, thanks to a zero-cost 30-day free trial that Shopify offers.
+You can have three months of Shopify for free, however, thanks to a zero-cost 90-day free trial that Shopify currently offers.

 Shopify’s plans might seem expensive, but we think they’re worth it given that you’ll be making a significant return on the investment.